 Thread-Unsafe Threading Model

-When you are dealing with multi-threaded code you will run into situations where some objects are not safe for concurrent use by several threads.
-Although these objects should theoretically not be accessed concurrently, it is very hard to proof that it never happens.
+When you are dealing with multithreaded code you will run into situations where some objects are not safe for concurrent use by several threads.
+Although these objects should theoretically not be accessed concurrently, it is very hard to prove that it never happens.
 And when it does happen, thread-unsafe data structures get corrupted, and symptoms may appear much later.
 These issues are typically very difficult to debug.
 So instead of relying on hope, it would be nice if the object threw an exception whenever it is accessed simultaneously by several threads.
 This is why we have the thread-unsafe threading model.

 This topic contains the following sections:

 To apply the Thread-Unsafe threading model to a class:

 Annotate your object model for parent/child relationships as described in Annotating an Object Model for Parent/Child Relationships (Aggregatable).

 The ThreadUnsafeAttribute aspect emits build-time errors in the following situations: